alkem-io/demo/README.md

-# Demo.Simple
+# Demo
-A simple demo to create a running instance of Cherrytwist and populate it with some data.
+A simple demo to create a running instance of Cherrytwist server, populate it with some data and connect to it from a web client.

 The core pieces of the demo are:
 - **Server**: The core Cherrytwist server that maintains the Ecoverse, and that exposes a GraphQL based api